valango/duke/README.md

 will be available on this child directory level via `context.locals`.

 **`onEnd(context)`**: `*` handler <br />
-is called when all _`onEntry`_ calls are done and the directory is closed.
+is called when all `onEntry()` calls are done and the directory is closed.
+Context has extra field `action : number` resulting from earlier handler. <br />
+`DO_ABORT` return value will finish the walk; other values are ignored.

 **`onError(error, args, expected)`** : `*` handler <br />
 is called when exception is caught with `args : *` being arguments originally supplied